percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 # To-Do List

-Given what is presently defined in this draft, it is not possible for the key distributor to determine to which conference a given DTLS-SRTP association belongs, making it impossible for the key distributor to ensure it is providing the endpoint with the correct conference key.
+Given what is presently defined in this draft, it is not possible for the key distributor to determine the conference to which a given DTLS-SRTP association belongs, making it impossible for the key distributor to ensure it is providing the endpoint with the correct conference key.
 The client certificate might be insufficient